kartoza/GeoContextQGISPlugin/README.md

 1. Clone the reposity using git: 'git clone https://github.com/kartoza/GeoContextQGISPlugin';
 2. Go to the QGIS plugins folder.
 It should be similar to 'C:\Users\USERNAME\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\GeoContextQGISPlugin', where USERNAME is your Windows username;
-3. Copy the cloned folder to the plugins folder; and
+3. Copy the cloned folder to the plugin's folder; and
 4. Enable the plugin in the QGIS Plugin manager.
 A QGIS restart might be required.

 # Plugin guide